DaJaffaMan/nanotify-twitch-extension/README.md

 # Twitch Extensions Boilerplate

-The Twitch Extensions Boilerplate acts as a simple starting point to create your Extension, as well as a simple method using Docker to locally serve your Extension for testing and development.
+The Twitch Extensions Boilerplate acts as a starting point.
+It is a simple method using Docker to locally serve your Extension for testing and development.

 ## Dependencies